The-Poolz/EthSmartContractIO/README.md

 ### Creating an IWeb3 Moq Object

-Alternatively, you can mock the `IWeb3` object and pass it to `ContractRpc` using the `ServiceProvider`.
+Alternatively, you can mock the `IWeb3` object and pass it to `ContractIO` using the `ServiceProvider`.
 The `ServiceProviderBuilder` class provides an `AddWeb3` method for this purpose.

 Here's an example of how to mock `IWeb3` using `Moq` and inject it using `ServiceProviderBuilder`: